 Depending on the type of equipment involved there are several things you need to pay attention to regarding safety features and protective gear that you should wear.
 If you do happen to have a finger amputation, the best course of action would be to apply pressure to the stump with clean gauze and rinse the amputated finger in warm water and place in a baggy submerged in ice and report to the closest hospital.
 That being said, prevention should be foremost in your mind.

 There are two options for surgical repair of a trigger finger, open release and percutaneous release, both of which present with their own possible adverse effects.
-The research investigating effectiveness and complications associated with open A1 pulley release surgery treating trigger finger indicates success rates varying from a 60 per […]

 A typical surgery to correct the contracture caused by Dupuytren Disease begins with an incision along the affected finger.
 The surgeon will use this incision to excise or remove the fibrous bands and nodules causing the contracture.
 In some cases, a ligament or tendon sheath release or palmar capsule release is also necessary.
 After the contracture has been corrected, a z-plasty with or without skin graft is used to close the incision.
 After surgery, expect to wear a compressive bandage and thermoplastic splint for the first week.
 After the first week, the splint will be worn only at night for up to three months.
 Hand therapy begins shortly after surgery to help restore ROM and strength.